midhun2208/Food-App-NamasteReact/Readme.md

 when a component renders on a condition is called conditional rendereing\

 # useEffect

 When the useEffect is rendered

 - if the useEffect doesnt have a dependency array the useEffect will render in the every render of the component
 - if the useEFfect has When ever the component is intialy rendered the useEffect is called one in The intial Render
 - if the dependency array has a "button state" when ever the button is triggerred then the useEffect is called rendered

+# 2 Types of ROuting

+- Server side Routing - where makes a network call and gives the  UI refresing the whole page  multipage is used

+- Client Side Routing - NO network call is making to get the UI the coponents interchange